aukilabs/posemesh/sdk/README.md

 a modular network stack for peer-to-peer applications.
 The Posemesh SDK uses a subset of libp2p, and adds some custom functionality on top of it to make it work with the posemesh.

+The Rust implementation of libp2p is used since it is most maintained and up-to-date.
+However, since the majority of the Posemesh SDK is written in C++, the Rust code is not directly exposed to apps.
+Instead, it is wrapped in C++ to follow the same general approach to platform-specific bindings.

 The features of libp2p that are used by the Posemesh SDK include:
 * QUIC as a default transport protocol